Contact us for free 0800 411 8056

-While the hotel originally started as nothing more than a five-room guest house, operated by Francesco La Floresta, a local from Taormina, it wasn’t long before travelers flocked to it.
-Thanks to its stunning location, with its impregnable views of the coast, the hotel quickly became a favorite.
-Specially as a resting spot for those who partook in the Grand Tour – a fashionable trip across Europe which was a popular practice at the time.
+While the hotel originally started as nothing more than a five-room guest house, operated by Francesco La Floresta, a local from Taormina, it wasn’t long before travellers flocked to it.
+Thanks to its stunning location, with its impregnable views of the coast, the hotel quickly became a favourite.
+Especially as a resting spot for those who partook in the Grand Tour – a fashionable trip across Europe that was a popular practice at the time.
 However, its peaceful atmosphere and relatively isolated position drew many artists and personalities that found a sanctuary within its walls.

-One such notable artist was Otto Geleng, a Prussian painter whose watercolors served to grow the hotel’s popularity far beyond its own borders.
+One such notable artist was Otto Geleng, a Prussian painter whose watercolours served to grow the hotel’s popularity far beyond its own borders.

 Today, the modest home serves as the main building of the hotel.
 With its terracotta exteriors, punctuated by the verdant shrubs and trees of its surrounding gardens, the hotel almost blends into the natural scenery of the cascading hills.

-When the Belmond Group acquired the hotel well over a century later, it was Studio Simonetti that undertook the monumental task of not only bringing the establishment to its previous glory, but also give it a much-appreciated contemporary uplift.
+When the Belmond Group acquired the hotel well over a century later, it was Studio Simonetti who undertook the monumental task of not only bringing the establishment to its previous glory but also giving it a much-appreciated contemporary uplift.

 A perfect marriage of Old-World grandeur and modern-day comfort, the interiors of the Grand Hotel Timeo allow guests to sit back and take in its beauty.
 The use of stone for the exteriors, period furniture and décor, as well as a number of century-old artworks and antiques, allows the hotel to retain much of its charm.
 Meanwhile, the six-acre gardens, extend the hotel’s laid-back atmosphere and offer the perfect spot for lazy afternoon strolls and relaxation.

-From the entry level double rooms and junior suites to the Signature Suites, each room displays a stunning pastel palette that fits the coastal location.
-Dark wood and lush material populate the rooms, while the bathroom’s sandy-colored tiles and vintage sinks harkens back to the hotel’s old days.
+From the entry-level double rooms and junior suites to the Signature Suites, each room displays a stunning pastel palette that fits the coastal location.
+Dark wood and lush material populate the rooms, while the bathroom’s sandy-coloured tiles and vintage sinks harkens back to the hotel’s old days.